nice-game-hints/broken-age/02-shay/04-shellmound/index.md

  - He has red frosting in his cane
  - The kid gives money

+ - The kid has the stick that is needed for the robes

 Jessie's egg
  - How to get it?